Simone-Zabberoni/kringlecon-2018-report/9/README.md

 First things firts, we need to make [`wannacookie-malware.ps1`](https://github.com/Simone-Zabberoni/kringlecon-2018-report/blob/master/9/wannacookie-malware.ps1) readable with indentations (I use regex mostly), then understand the main structure of the malware.

+**Hint**: we are working on the minified version of the malware... maybe g_o_dns with a non-minified filename will yeald something interesting :)

 We have various function definitions, a first broad look:

 - e_d_file: file encryption and decryption routine.
 Use a symmetric AES key